Le Testament Du Docteur Cordelier is a 1959 France TV horror drama by Jean Renoir. Starring Jean-Louis Barrault, Teddy Bilis and Sylviane Margollé.

 In confronting themes of adolescent sexuality, mental illness, and physical and emotional abuse (all of which are a part of Léolo's life), the film contains several truly disturbing scenes (none of which seem gratuitous in

 the context of the film).
 One such scene involves the depiction of a tortured cat (sure to offend many viewers).
-(The scene is used to address parental concerns about their children's behaviour: which is worse, teenage smoking or acts of
+(The scene is used to address parental concerns about their children's behaviour: which is worse, teenage smoking or acts of violence?)
+The

+- 1994 France crime thriller by Luc Besson.

 Léon is a 1994 France crime thriller by Luc Besson.
 With Jean Reno, Gary Oldman and Natalie Portman.

 There exists a Director's Cut and a Theatrical Version